day8/re-frame/docs/FAQs/DoINeedReFrame.md

 1. Events are cardinal.
 Nothing happens without an event.
 2. Events are data  (so they they are loggable, and can be queued, etc).
-3. Events are handled async  (a critical decision.
-Engineered to avoid some `core.async` issues!).
+3. Dispatched events are handled async - they are put in a queue and handled very soon, but not now (for a variety of subtle reasons).
 4. For efficiency, subscriptions (reactions) should be layered and de-duplicated.
 5. Views are never imperative or side effecting (best effort).
 6. Unidirectional data flow only, ever.
 7. Interceptors over middleware.
 Provide cross cutting concerns like logging and debugging.
-8. Event handlers capture control and contain key code.
+8. Event handlers capture control and contain key logic.
 Ensure purity via coeffects and effects.
 9. All state is stored in one place.
 10. State is committed-to transactionally, never incrementally or piecemeal.